 Australia and Oceania

 In the Australian continent, cannabis isn’t fully legalized for either recreational or commercial use.
-In Australia, weed is legal for medical use at federal level and in all states.
-In New Zealand, on the other hand, it’s legal to use marijuana medicinally, but not recreationally since 50.7% of voters voted no to legalization of marijuana in the referendum in October 2020.
+In Australia, weed is legal for medical use at the federal level and in all states.
+In New Zealand, on the other hand, it’s legal to use marijuana medicinally, but not recreationally since 50.7% of voters voted no to the legalization of marijuana in the referendum in October 2020.
 Medical use of marijuana is also legal in the Vanuatu archipelago in Oceania.

 In Asia, medical marijuana is legal in Israel, Lebanon, Thailand, and Sri Lanka (under the Ayurveda Act), while Pakistan has only allowed the medicinal use of CBD.
 The Ministry of Food and Drug Safety in South Korea has made a policy that allows the use of Epidiolex, Marinol, and Sativex for medical purposes.
 Until now, no country in Asia has fully legalized cannabis for commercial and recreational use.

 In South Africa, marijuana is legal for possession and cultivation, while the commercial sale of cannabis is prohibited, with this being the closest country to fully legalizing cannabis.
 There are laws for the medical use of marijuana in Malawi, Zambia, Zimbabwe, and Ghana (under 0.3%).
 Other parts of Africa, have legalized neither commercial nor recreational use of cannabis.

 As marijuana legalization is slowly gaining traction, more and more countries are legalizing marijuana for medical use, and some are even legalizing the recreational use of cannabis.

 Weed is legal for both recreational and commercial use in 15 US states as well as Washington D.C., and legalized for medical use in 20 more countries.